animanoukiann/University-Timetabling-System/README.md

-To install the project clone the repo
+To install the project clone the repo then change the branch
 ```
 git clone url_of_repo
 cd University-Timetabling-System
+git checkout improvement
+git submodule update --init --recursive
 ```

 after that you need to create a build directory
 ```
 mkdir build